verifast/verifast/README.linux.txt

 Preparing the build environment
 ===============================

-- Copy settings.sh.example.Linux to ../settings.sh
+- Copy GNUmakefile.settings.exampl to GNUmakefile.settings
-- Adapt it to your setup
+- Adapt it to your setup.
+You will usually only have to change Z3 to point to your installation of the Z3 solver.

 B. How to build
 ===============

-. ../settings.sh
 cd src; make